Jonah Heim Player Props: Rangers vs. Yankees

-On Saturday, Jonah Heim (.537 slugging percentage in past 10 games, including three home runs) and the Texas Rangers play the New York Yankees, whose starting pitcher will be Luis Severino.
-First pitch is at 4:05 PM ET.
+The Texas Rangers, including Jonah Heim and his .575 slugging percentage over his past 10 games, take on starter Gerrit Cole and the New York Yankees at Yankee Stadium, Sunday at 1:35 PM ET.

-He racked up three RBI (going 2-for-4 with a home run) in his last game against the White Sox.
+He had two hits (going 2-for-4 with a double) in his most recent appearance against the Yankees.

 Jonah Heim Game Info & Props vs. the Yankees